SanderMertens/flecs/docs/DesignWithFlecs.md

 # Designing with Flecs
 Designing games with ECS can be overwhelming and quite different from object oriented approaches, not to mention learning all the framework specific features!
-This guide provides a few quick tips for using the features provided by Flecs to build fast, readable and reusable code!
+This guide provides a few quick tips for using the features provided by Flecs to build fast, readable and reusable code.

 Note that these are my own guidelines, and as a result this is an opinionated document.
 There are many other approaches to designing with ECS, and it would be silly to claim that this is "the one true way".
-Take this with a grain of salt, and feel free to deviate when you feel it is appropriate!
+Take this with a grain of salt, and feel free to deviate when you feel it is appropriate.

 One other note: this document is very light on feature documentation.
 The point of the document is to provide suggestions for how to design with Flecs features, not document their ins and outs.
 All of the features listed in this document are described in the manual and have example code.